Charlotte David

 Marguerite-Charlotte was roughly half the age of her husband when they married on 16 May 1782.
 They had four children: Charles Louis Jules David (born 19 February 1783), François Eugène David (born 27 April 1784), and the twin daughters Laure Émilie Félicité David and Pauline Jeanne David (born 26 October 1786).
+In 1812 David would paint pendant portraits of his daughters.
+Laure Émilie Félicité (married to Baron Claude Marie Meunier), and Pauline Jeanne (married Jean-Baptiste Jeanin).

 In 1784 Jacques-Louis David painted pendant portraits of his parents-in-law.
 By that time David-Pécoul's birth mother had died, and her father had married his second wife Geneviève Jacqueline, née Potain, who was the sister of the architect Nicolas Marie Potain.
 The portraits were possibly painted on the occasion of this second marriage: